Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/07-Security/07-TLS-in-Kubernetes-Certificate-Creation.md

   ```

 #### We follow the same procedure to generate client certificate for all other components that access the kube-apiserver.
+- all components need a copy of the CA public key(root certificate) to validate the certificates.

   ![crt1](../../images/crt1.PNG)